kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Anyway, all a bit of a tragedy, they did a lot of drugs over the years, and Nikki found out she had breast cancer, and not thinking clearly they both decided they'd kill themselves in South America.
 - So they went to Chile, went out into the desert, and Des chickened out at the last minute but Nikki died.
 - So he ended up in prison in Lima for murdering his wife.
-- I had started to wonder if Des knew what had happened to me with Winston May through friends of his (no idea about the wider story).
+- And I had started to wonder if Des knew what had happened to me with Winston May through friends of his (no idea about the wider story).
 - The last time I saw Des, at Chris and Desa's wedding, he was ashamed and could not look me in the eye.
-- I had just remembered one instance of gang rape in Tottenham in 1989 (so it was probably around 2007 or 2008) so it occurred to me by his reaction to me that he must have known!
+- I had just remembered one instance of gang rape in Tottenham in 1989 (so it was probably around 2007 or 2008), and I had told everyone about that, so it occurred to me by his reaction to me that he must have known!
 - I guess he knew about *everything*, like they all did.
-- A rare declaration of shame is quite unique in this story, isn't it.
+- A rare declaration of shame is something unique in this story, isn't it.
 - He'd be good to talk to, if you haven't already.

 ### When they were dating